svs/svs.io/_posts/2008-05-05-food-riots-and-energy-as-money.markdown

 date: '2008-05-05 19:13:00'
 ---

 It was jusgt a few days ago that I told someone - sometime before 2009 is over we will see extreme poverty being brought about by nothing more than a collapse of the world&rsquo;s monetary systems.
-Seems like it is coming to pass already.<p>
+Seems like it is coming to pass already.

 GWB&rsquo;s recent comments regarding the alarming rise in food prices has sparked off quite a controversy in the papers here in India, as well as I suppose in China.
 Of course, Jairam Ramesh was right in retorting that this is just another example of his ignorance, which indeed it is.
 Had there been massive crop failures or some other event, it would even have made sense but in the absence of all these issues, simple rising of demand for meat, etc from India cannot explain a 200% increase in wheat prices and 100% increase in rice prices in such a short time.
 The massive diversion of cropland away from food to biofuels does play some part in the tragedy that is unfolding.
 Those of you who have faith in the free market and its ability to fix our looming energy crisis might pay attention to this, a good example of the so called free market completely fucking things up for everybody.